 My Favorite Pieces of Vintage and Antique Pottery

-One of my favorite cabinet plates is shown as the introduction photo.
+One of my favorite cabinet plates is pictured above.
 It was made by Jaeger & Co.
 There are similar plates made by Jaeger & Co. with an apple or plum design on the front.
-It is signed on the front by A. Koch, the artist who hand painted the design.
+It is signed on the front by A. Koch, the artist who hand-painted the design.

 I can tell you it was in my parents' home in the 1970s, but I believe it pre-dates that.

 The other curious thing about it is, if I put flowers in it, they die in a day.
 It leads me to believe there is probably lead or some other chemical in the paint.
 Hence, I never use it to serve a beverage.

 Identifying the pottery mark is difficult.
 The pottery mark is incised and looks like an "S" or a reversed "2".
 If you have any information on this pitcher's origin, please leave a comment in the comment section at the end of this article.

 Vintage Peasant-Looking Woman Planter

 Although this is broken in numerous places, I include it here because I love it.
 Ever since I was a little child, I remember it sitting on my grandmother's end table radio combo.
 Besides the sentimental value, I just love the character of the lady and the coloring of the planter; it looks so Old World.